Mark-a-Hamilton/Cyber-Care/Docs/setup.md

 Before exploring the documentation or adapting the model, please read:

-- `Mission.md` — the purpose and philosophy of Cyber Care.
+- [Overview](./overview.md) — the purpose and philosophy of Cyber Care.
-- `RoE.md` — Rules of Engagement for ethical usage and contributor conduct.
+- [Rules of Engagement](./roe.md) — Rules of Engagement for ethical usage and contributor conduct.

 Cyber Care is designed to empower contributors while respecting client boundaries and operational hygiene.